Sleep Apnea Headaches vs. Migraines: The Differences and Treatment Options

 Headache Treatment in Sarnia

 At Dr. Karen Davis Dentistry, we screen each patient for oral signs and symptoms of sleep apnea.
-If you’re a frequent migraine headache sufferer, Dr. Davis will help you identify the least-invasive therapy to treat your symptoms and work hand in hand with your medical doctor for the best results.
+If you’re a frequent migraine headache sufferer, Dr. Davis will help you identify the least-invasive therapy to treat your symptoms and work for hand in hand with your medical doctor for the best results.
 For oral sleep apnea and headache relief, call our practice today!